augustofrade/red-it-extension/README.md

 - 🎯 **Wildcard Support**: Use `*` to match any number of characters (e.g., "red\*" blocks both "reddit" and "red-it")
 - ⚙️ **Easy Configuration**: Simple popup interface for quick access
 - 🔄 **Real-time Filtering**: Content is filtered as you browse without page reloads
+- 📝 **Usage Metrics**: Find out how many posts and subreddits have been blocked while you browsed
 - 💾 **Persistent Storage**: Your settings are saved and synced across browser sessions

+## 📦 Installation

+Install it directly on your browser from the [Firefox Add-ons store page](https://addons.mozilla.org/en-US/firefox/addon/red-it/).

 ## 🧰 Usage Screenshots